Updated: 29 March 2021 | 14:29 PM

-Recommended minimum rates of pay per musicians for resident engagements in hotels, restaurants, nightclubs at holiday centres and on ships, April 2020.
+Recommended minimum rates of pay per musician for resident engagements in hotels, restaurants, nightclubs at holiday centres and on ships, April 2021.

 ||Bass sax, Tuba